-Policies are what you do, not what you say you do
+Policies are what you DO, not what you SAY you do

 Policies fit the ministry precisely

-Where written policy is concerned, one size does not really fit all.
+Where written policy is concerned, one size does not fit all.
 Policy picked up from the internet, borrowed from a contemporary or cobbled together is likely to fail.
 When the policy does not apply to a specific job description or responsibility, staff members and volunteers are unlikely to comply.